windgim/poker-h/README.md

 ## Library Features ##

 Creating deck, hand, board as a list

-Output the above as a string
+Print the above and any lists

 Print what combos are on the table

 Print outs

 ### Features of printing outs ###